Serainaa/Mobile_App_Development/README.md

 - Utilize appropriate integrated development environments (e.g., Android Studio) for the development of mobile applications.
 - Evaluate mobile applications.

-## Lesson Project
+## Final Project

-The project is an app about cooking.
-The user selects the ingredients he or she has and then a list of recipes is shown.
+The project is an application about cooking.
+The user selects the available ingredients and then a list of recipes is shown.